PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 to staged `_terminal_expand_squeeze_stats` while preserving its LayoutState and the immediate reconciliation statement.
 This checkpoint does not use either terminal evidence dictionary as a guard.
 Production remains unchanged.

+The terminal call now assigns its unchanged two-counter dictionary to `_terminal_expand_squeeze_stats`.
+The Session LayoutState argument, position after `_late_layout_cluster_stats`, and immediately following unconditional shape reconciliation are preserved.
+The underscored result is staged for a future complete phase aggregate and is not yet consumed.